NannyML/nannyml/docs/deep_dive/data_reconstruction.rst

-The third step is to transform the data from the latent space back to the preprocessed model input space.
-All that is needed for that is to apply the inverse PCA transformation.
+The third step is to transform the data from the latent space back to the preprocessed model input space, using the inverse PCA transformation.
 The euclidean distance between the original data points and their re-cosntructed counterparts is computed.
 The resulting distances are then aggregated to get their average.
 The resulting number is called :term:`Reconstruction Error`.